 Norway in a Nutshell is the most popular tour in Norway which allows visitors to have a brief look at Mother Nature’s finest masterpiece in a very limited time.

 Provided by Fjord Tours, Norway in a Nutshell is a year-round tour that can be started at either Bergen or Oslo.
 The tour can be done within one day (or two days if you start from Oslo like us), but it can be extended based on your needs.
 For us, I can shortly summarize the whole trip as follow:

 - Day 1: Oslo – Bergen (train, it takes around 6 to 7 hours)

 - Day 2: Bergen – Voss (train), Voss – Gudvangen (bus), Gudvangen – Flåm (ferry), Flåm – Myrdal (Flåmsbana Railway), Myrdal – Oslo (train)

 The tour is pricey (like everything else in Norway) but I could say it’s worth every cent.
 If you prefer to buy individual tickets, you can take a look at the Vy – the Norwegian State Railways, but the total price for individual tickets will be more or less the same.
-There are four highlights in this tour:
+There are four highlights of this tour:

 1. The Oslo-Bergen Railway

 Often cited as one of the most beautiful rail journeys in the world, the Oslo-Bergen railway is an opportunity to catch a glimpse of Norway’s best scenery.
 It is a symphony of elements, in which earth, water, air, and fire (represented by the sun) are harmoniously combined.

 After passing through the forests of southern Norway, the train ascends to the snow-capped Hardangervidda Plateau and then continues down through the pretty woodlands around Voss and on into Bergen.
 At first, I did not believe the advertising of Norway in a Nutshell.
 But I was wrong because the scenery is truly breathtaking.

 Setting amid a picturesque coastal landscape of seven fjords and seven mountains, Bergen is undoubtedly one of Europe’s most beautiful cities.
 The son of Harald Sigurdsson, King Olav Kyrre founded this city in the early 11th century.
 He named it Bjørgvin which means ‘the green meadow among the mountains.